deployEMDS/technical-documentation/tests/data_product_publication/provision/data_source_endpoint_provisioning/test_2_1_1_3/result_edc_vc.md

 We can create an artifact with attribute `dataAddress.baseUrl` storing a URL to this resource.

 Functional Suitability Quality Metric Score: 4

-##### DATX II Light

-Since artifacts simply store a URL to a resource, this is expected to work.
-However, this has not been tested since no DATX II Light has been found yet.

-Functional Suitability Quality Metric Score: 2

 ##### GBFS